 Can you picture yourself there?

 I certainly can.
-At any given time I have content to write or deliver related to ICAP and our Members’ Studio, lectures and workshops to prepare for events where I am speaking, coaching calls with clients, planning for upcoming events or launches, not to mention the various balls I am juggling as a wife, sister, aunt, friend, and homeowner or any other volunteer position I might have.
+At any given time I have content to write or deliver related to ICAP and our Members’ Studio, lectures and workshops to prepare for events where I am speaking, coaching calls with clients, planning for upcoming events or launches, not to mention the various balls I am juggling as a wife, sister, aunt, friend, and homeowner.
+I’ve added mask maker and more cooking to my list at this time.
 It truly could make you dizzy.

 And, I know your life is not any different than mine or Beth, my client.
 How do I, and you, manage to juggle these responsibilities and not succumb to the falling balls?
 Here are some tips.